sijiracheltom/Twitter/README.md

 The following **additional** features are implemented:

 - [x] Used child/parent functionality to ensure the VC lifecycle methods are called appropriately.
+- [] Add a default view if there is no content in a VC.

 ## Video Walkthrough